readw/BTPatchChecker/README.md

 2. Next open up a terminal window in the directory with the 'routerPatchChecker.py'.

 3. Enter the command:
-'''
-python routerPatchChecker.py sample.csv 12
+> python routerPatchChecker.py sample.csv 12
-'''

 This will then display all the results to the screen on routers that require a server patch.

 ## Notes:
 The arguements that follow routerPatchChecker.py represent:
-* CSV File Name --> enter the name of your csv document.
+* CSV Name and Location --> enter the directory and name of your csv document.
 * Systems Version --> enter the version on which you filter through.